sujal9101/Online-Examination-System/README.md

-Online Examination System
+# Online Examination System
-Overview

 The Online Examination System is a web-based application designed to conduct exams online.
 It allows users to register, log in, take exams, and view their scores.
 Administrators can add questions, create exams, and manage users.

-Technologies Used
+## Technologies Used
-HTML
-CSS
-JavaScript
-PHP
+1.HTML
+2.CSS
+3.JavaScript
+4.PHP
-MySQL (or any other RDBMS)
+5.MySQL (or any other RDBMS)

-Features
+## Features
-User Authentication
+1.User Authentication
-Users can register and log in.
+  - Users can register and log in.
-Authentication should be secure with proper validation.
+- Authentication should be secure with proper validation.
-User Dashboard
+4.User Dashboard
-After logging in, users are directed to their dashboard.
+  -After logging in, users are directed to their dashboard.
 The dashboard displays available exams and exam results.
 Exams
 Users can select and take available exams.